ATLAS-Analytics/AlarmAlertService/README.md

         "subcategory": "Squid",
         "event": "server down",
         "tags":["site", "instance"],
-        "source":"Squid instance: %instance, running at %site, failed to send required number of heartbeats.", "description": "This alarm gets generated if a squid instance does not send at least 4 heartbeats in last 60 seconds.
+        "template":"Squid instance: %instance, running at %site, failed to send required number of heartbeats.", "description": "This alarm gets generated if a squid instance does not send at least 4 heartbeats in last 60 seconds.
 Heartbeats are sent in 10 second intervals.", "interval": 60,
         "min_expected":4